 What is the difference between mobile-first and responsive design?

-Mobile-first design is an approach that prioritises designing for mobile devices first, then progressively adapting the design for larger screens.
+Mobile-first design is an approach that prioritises designing for mobile devices first, then adapting this design to larger screens.

 Responsive design is a technique that allows a website to adjust its layout and design based on the screen size and orientation of the device being used.